 Matzpen’s analysis has not been adopted by Israeli masses… The hegemonic state-centered political culture, nourished by Zionist Left intellectuals, has been an efficient tool in blocking these developments.

-Another Matzpen member pointed out then what so many believe now, expansionism was an essential element of Zionism.
-Moshe Machover wrote this October 1967 essay against the territorial claims (in Israelis and Palestinians, Conflict and Resolution):
+Another Matzpen member argues that expansionism was part of Zionism from the start.
+Moshe Machover wrote an October 1967 essay against the territorial claims (in Israelis and Palestinians, Conflict and Resolution):

 For years the leaders of all the Zionist parties—except Herut—had been declaring that they were satisfied with the status quo created following the 1948 war; they asserted repeatedly that they had no further territorial claims.
 But the annexationist claims raised following the Suez-Sinai war [of 1956] and more insistently following the Six-Day War, prove that in fact none of the Zionist currents have ever abandoned in principle the claim to the “entire Land of Israel.”
 The old disclaimers, repudiating any desire for territorial expansion, were motivated either by propagandist considerations (the wish to appear righteous in the eyes of the world) or by pragmatic readiness to accept the facts when there did not seem to be any practical prospect of gaining further territory.
 But when the prospect of annexations appears to be realistic, the fundamental, essential position of Zionism is exposed.…